clemeth/tagparse/README.md

 A tagger and a parser that can be trained separately or jointly.

+The code was originally written for tagging and parsing Ancient Greek, and the preprocessing is tailored accordingly.
+The methods containing language-specific details are `normalize_tokens` and `add_language_specific_tokens`.
+These can be modified to support any language.

 The parser is a shallow version of Dozat & Manning's 2017 deep biaffine attention parser, as devised by Glavaš and Vulić (2021b).

-The parser implementation builds on [TowerParse](https://github.com/codogogo/towerparse) (Glavaš and Vulić, 2021a).
+The implementation builds on [TowerParse](https://github.com/codogogo/towerparse) (Glavaš and Vulić, 2021a).
 Credit is given in the source code where relevant.

 ## Instructions